How to Prevent GBP Suspension: Complete Checklist

 A one-time compliance check isn't enough.
 Google's guidelines update, your business situation changes, and user reports can come in at any time.
 Build these habits into your quarterly routine:

-• Every quarter: Search your business on Google Maps and look at your listing from a customer's perspective.
+- Every quarter: Search your business on Google Maps and look at your listing from a customer's perspective.
 Does it accurately represent your business?
 Would anything on it look suspicious to Google's spam reviewers?
+If it is missing from the map pack, that is worth investigating before Google does.

-For a structured monthly audit process, see the GBP monthly compliance audit guide.
+For a structured monthly audit process, see the GBP monthly compliance audit guide, the full profile audit, and the optimization checklist.

 Frequently Asked Questions